Updating your CV

 Use clear headings, bullet points and plenty of space between sections to make it easy to read.
 It’s better to spread your CV over two pages than cram it into one.

-Put a bullet-point summary of your skills and experience at the top of your CV, under your contact details – the reader will see this first and want to read more.
+Put a bullet-point summary of your skills and experience at the top of your CV, under your contact details.
+The reader will see this first and want to read more.

 - Leave it out

 You don’t need to include your age, date of birth, nationality etc. You don’t need to include any exam failures.
 Hobbies and interests can be left out, unless they’re relevant.
+Don't put your full postal address - no one needs to know exactly where you live, except your next employer.